-Christian Brothers admits students of any race, color, ethnic or cultural origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-The school does not discriminate on the basis of race, color, gender/sex, racial or ethnic origin, or sexual orientation in the administration of its educational policies, admission policies, financial assistance programs, and athletic or other school-administered programs.
+Christian Brothers admits students of any race, religion, color, ethnic or cultural origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+The School does not discriminate on the basis of race, religion, color, gender/sex, racial or ethnic origin, or sexual orientation in the administration of its educational policies, admission policies, financial assistance programs, and athletic or other school-administered programs.

 Students are enrolled at Christian Brothers on the basis of a yearly evaluation and acceptance.
-Christian Brothers reserves the right to dismiss students at any time for infractions of its philosophy and the policies, rules, guidelines, procedures, and regulations in this Handbook whether on campus or off campus conduct that has an impact on Christian Brothers, its student, employees, or others within its community, unsatisfactory academic standing, or other reasons that affect the welfare of the individual student, the school community, or the school's reputation.
+Christian Brothers reserves the right to dismiss students at any time for infractions of its philosophy and/or the policies, rules, guidelines, procedures, and regulations in this Handbook.
+Parents/legal guardians and students understand and agree that, whether such infractions occur on campus or off campus, conduct that violates CBHS philosophy and/or the policies, rules, guidelines, procedures, and regulations in this Handbook adversely impacts CBHS, its students, employees, or others within its community, unsatisfactory academic standing, or other reasons that affect the welfare of the individual student, the School community, or the School's reputation.

-A student considered to be in "good standing" is one who has not become subject to dismissal for academic reasons; one whose record of conduct is satisfactory; and one who has met all financial obligations to the school or made satisfactory arrangements for their discharge with the Director of Finance.
+A student considered to be in "good standing" is one who has not become subject to dismissal for academic reasons; one whose record of conduct is satisfactory; and one who has met all financial obligations to the School or made satisfactory arrangements for their discharge with the Chief Financial Officer.

 The administration of Christian Brothers reserves the right to refuse registration or re-registration.
-When it is the opinion of the school administration that parents do not support Christian Brothers' philosophy and the policies, rules, guidelines, procedures, and regulations contained in this Handbook, Christian Brothers reserves the right to terminate the student's enrollment.
+When it is the opinion of the School administration that parents do not support Christian Brothers' philosophy and the policies, rules, guidelines, procedures, and regulations contained in this Handbook, Christian Brothers reserves the right to terminate the student's enrollment.

-CHRISTIAN BROTHERS HIGH SCHOOL MISSION STATEMENT
+CHRISTIAN BROTHERS HIGH SCHOOL

+MISSION STATEMENT

-Christian Brothers High School is a Catholic, Lasallian, coeducational college preparatory high school.
+Christian Brothers High School is a Lasallian Catholic coeducational college preparatory high school.
 We are dedicated to inspiring and empowering young men and women with a challenging, relevant, and diverse academic program and co-curricular activities.
 Students thrive in a Christ-centered community that fosters faith, integrity, global citizenship, leadership and service, preparing students for college and life.

-FAITH IN THE PRESENCE OF GOD Faith, Honor, Reverence, Sound Judgement, Spiritual Fortitude, Stewardship, Understanding
+FAITH IN THE PRESENCE OF GOD

+Faith, Honor, Reverence, Sound Judgement, Spiritual Fortitude, Stewardship, Understanding

-QUALITY EDUCATION Academic Knowledge, Creativity, Executive Functioning, Mental Health Awareness, Practical Life Skills, Self-Advocacy
+Academic Knowledge, Creativity, Executive Functioning, Mental Health Awareness, Practical Life Skills, Self-Advocacy